-Experiences involving Jim Unger's Herman, Theodore Reik and learning to read events in a new-to-me way.
+Experiences involving Jim Unger's Herman, Theodore Reik when I was learning to read events in a new-to-me way.
 Events that happened in my life created new-to-me ideas spoken in a new-to-me language that was basically re-use an old language.
 My memories were unique to me, my thought world is unique also, nobody has exactly the same inner content.

 This is an example of how 'isolated, unconnected events' in my life accumulated and became connected over a span of years, creating a surprising result.
 It's about my 'irrational' actions over several years that built an instruction 'spoken' to me, as though it came from a person!
 But it's an artificial 'voice', created by the string of events.
 One result was that the string brought an author, Theodore Reik, to my attention in a special way, forming a connection to him specifically because the 'string' built so slowly, but in a visible way.
 I had to discover how this kind of event created a ‘voice’ and then relate it to a process in life that has been written about throughout recorded history.
 I didn’t know about the process although I had noticed the pattern when I was less than a teen ager.

 I thought it would be a terrible thing to be gripped by the idea that the “end is near’, but if you follow me, you will be saved”.
 It may be.